queens-satellite-team/Space-School/lab1/lab1.md

 2️⃣ Begin Simulation / Run Code: This is essentially "uploading your code" and turning on the power to your arduino in the simulation.

 3️⃣ Available Componetenst: Here is a list of the available components that Tinkercad offers with the simulation.
-There is a good selection of passive and active components to choose from.

 4️⃣ Export Hardware File: This create a PCB design file that can be used by another Tinkercad service.
+We will not be using this for Space School.

 5️⃣ Share and Collaborate: Create with others by sharing a link to your design.
 People with the link may view and make changes to your design.

 # Step 2 - Hello World - Tinkercad
 So let's write our first bit of code to see if we have everything working.
-A *Hello World!* test is the first and most basic program you can run to validate your setup, so that is what we will be doing.
+A *Hello World!* program is the first and most basic program you can run to validate your setup, so that is what we will be doing.

 1. We can start our first basic program by first removing the components on the dashboard (select component, and hit delete or backspace) to get a clean space.
 2. From the 'Components' drop-down menu select 'All', and then type 'arduino' into the search bar.